arsuq/MemoryLanes/MemoryLanes/README.md

 	public abstract void Dispose();
 }
 ```

+ At first it might seem that the fragment should be a structure.
+It's not for these reasons:

+- it's very likely that the fragments will be boxed anyway (async)
+- it's natural to share fragments among threads
+- one could subclass a fragment
+- make use of a finalizer, since there are unmanaged resources
+- in a future version a reliable disposal implementation would most likely
+  use some form of ref counting

 Similar to the thread stack deallocation, the MemoryLane cleanup is just an
 offset reset, however that could only happen when there are